jasmine-rios/AWS-SAA-003/AWS-well-architected-framework.md

 - Ensure IP subnet allocation accounts for expansion and availability
 - Prefer hub-and-spoke topologies over many-to-many mesh
 - Enforce non-overlapping private IP ranges in connected address spaces

+## Workload Architecture

+A reliable workload starts with upfront design decisions for both software and infrastructure

+Your architecture choices will impact your workload behavior across all six AWS Well-Architected pillars

+For reliability, there are certain patterns to choose

+### Design your workload service architecture

+- Choose how to segment your workload
+- Build services focused on specific business domains and functionality
+- Provide service contracts per API

+### Design interactions in a distributed system to prevent failures

+Distubuted systems rely on communications networks to interconnect components, such as servers or services

+Your workload must operate reliably despite data loss or latency in these networks

+Components of the distributed system should operate in a way that does not negatively impact other components of the worload

+These best practices can help prevent failures and improve mean time between failures, or MTBF:
+- Identify which kind of distrubuted system is required
+- Implement loosely coupled dependencies
+- Do constant work
+- Make all responses idempotent

+## Design Interactions in a distributed system to mitigate or withstand failures

+- Implement graceful degradation to transform hard dependencies to soft
+- Throttle requests
+- Control and limit retry calls
+- Fail fast and limit queues
+- Set client timeouts
+- Make services stateless where possible
+- Implement emergency levers

+## Change Management